Code-Institute-Submissions/anime_dashboard/README.md

 ### Existing featurs
 - Dashboard features
    - Interactive pie chart
    - Interactive line chart
    - Interactive select menu
    - Data table
 - Site features
    - Nav bar Navigation
    - Scrollable data tables

 ### Features left to implement
 - Site features
- Select random anime for user
+   - Select random anime for user

 ## Tech Used

 ### Tech used includes:
 - [Flask microframework for python](http://flask.pocoo.org/)
   - **Flask** handles page routing, calls to the database and loading libraries.
 - [Bootstrap](http://getbootstrap.com/)
   - **Bootstrap** is used for a simple, responsive layout.
 - [Keen-dashboard](https://github.com/keen/dashboards)
   - **Keen-dashboard** is used in conjunction with bootstrap for responsive layout
 - [D3](https://d3js.org/)
   - **D3** is used in conjunction with DC to render the charts.
 - [DC](https://dc-js.github.io/dc.js/)
   - **DC** is used in conjunction with D3 to render the charts
 - [Crossfilter](http://square.github.io/crossfilter/)
   - **Crosfilter** is used to sort data.
 - [Jquery](https://jquery.com/)
   - **Jquery** is used for more interactiveness.

 ## Contributing

 ### Getting the code up and running
-1. First you will need to clone this repository by running the '''git clone <https://github.com/OMC86/anime_dashboard>''' command.
+1. First you will need to clone this repository by running the ```git clone <https://github.com/OMC86/anime_dashboard>``` command.
 2. After that you will need to...